The Weather With You….

 A beautiful morning.

 The radio reports a hard frost has hit the burbs, but here in town only the roof tops glint with a light frosty sheen.
 A clear blue sky and sun, and at last a real hint of spring.
-As I walked through Battersea Park this morning I reflected on the news this week that the SE has had one of the least sunny winters on record…..the place to be was Northern Ireland, as the sunniest, and it set me thinking how much the work we do is affected by the weather and whether, we British really are obsession about it.
+As I walked through Battersea Park this morning I reflected on the news this week that the SE has had one of the least sunny winters on record…..the place to be was Northern Ireland, as the sunniest, and it set me thinking how much the work we do is affected by the weather and whether we British really are obsessed with it.

-I know I am obsessed about it, but my justification is that I need to be.
+I know I am obsessed with it, but my justification is that I need to be.
 I need to know whats happening or likely to happen in order to plan work.
 This month sees us in prime planting season.
 The soil is just beginning to warm up and the nursery stocks are replenishing.
 Louise has already spent two days planting up recently completed gardens near Reading and in Walton and this week and next sees me planting up two recently built projects in Kingston and Barnes.
-Its perfect timing, but the weather plays its part.
-Late frost can damaged cosseted nursery stock, too much rain leads to waterlogged soil and too much dry weather means clients need to be vigilant about watering.
-Its all part of the challenge.
+It's perfect timing, but the weather plays its part.
+Late frost can damage cosseted nursery stock, too much rain leads to waterlogged soil and too much dry weather means clients need to be vigilant about watering.
+It's all part of the challenge.

 As I look out from my desk over the roof tops and chimney scape, the sun is beginning to dip and I know I can count on tomorrow being a good dry day for planting.
 How’s the weather with you…